multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.0.27 - 2023-09-26 =
+* Added     - Compatibility of WooCommerce 8.1.1.
+* Added     - Vendor application data download #475.
+* Added     - Add Select All button for selecting vendors on Announcement #515.
+* Fix       - All vendor products not showing on the page created with the MVX Vendor products shortcode #510.
+* Fix       - Icons for Rental pro and gift card module are missing #516.
+* Fix       - HTML void element in vendor sales report mail content #517.
+* Updated   - Language file.

 = 4.0.26 - 2023-09-12 =
 * Fix       - Recaptcha not working in vendor registration #488.